Intrinsic Thoracic Limb Muscles:

 In cats, the brachioradialis m. is well developed.
 The extensor carpi radialis m. has two distinct parts: extensor carpi radialis brevis (short) and extensor carpi radialis longus (long).
 The radial and ulnar heads of the deep digital flexor m. are large relative to the humeral head in the cat.
 Compared to the dog, the cat has better developed small muscles on the palmar side of the manus.

 The anatomical arrangement responsible for dorsiflexing the distal interphalangeal joint is quite different in the cat compared to the dog.
-The feline anatomy will be demonstrated in lab using a tiger specimen model.
+The feline anatomy will be shown in lab on the prosection specimen.

 Dissection Images: